-Category / Name Subcategory or Type Description Purpose Gen. Ineli gible % Bene fits # FTE Class ified Staff? \$ Amount Personnel Adam Kay Project Leader (1-3) 8% 0.4 \$44,500 Postdoctoral This postdoc will help implement the development of 35% 1.9 \$175,000 researcher 1 test beds on corporate campuses and assess their ecological and economic impact (Activity 1), and will assist on statewide modeling work (Activity 2) Postdoctoral researcher 2 This postdoc will help lead survey development, distribution, analysis, and dissemination/outreach activities (Activity 3) 35% 1.9 \$175,000 Undergraduate researcher 1 Assist in field sampling (Activity 1) and survey work (Activity 3) 8% 0.5 \$18,500 Undergraduate researcher 2 Assist in field sampling (Activity 1) and survey work (Activity 3) 8% 0.5 \$18,500 Undergraduate researcher 3 Assist in field sampling (Activity 1) and survey work (Activity 3) 8% 0.5 \$18,500 Sub Total \$450,000 Contracts and Services University of Minnesota Sub award The UMN will provide help with bee identification (project personnel Elaine Evans, 0.15FTE/yr), with statewide modeling efforts (project personnel Lingling Liu, 0.3FTE/yr), and with oversight of all aspects of survey work (project personnel Michael Barnes, 0.18 FTE/yr) 1.26 \$113,000 Sub Total \$113,000 Equipment, Tools, and Supplies Tools and Supplies Seeds and other supplies for experimental lawn establishment These will include seed mixes and all other materials needed for experimental lawn establishment on corporate campuses \$4,000 Tools and Supplies Software Stata software for survey work and other software license needs for modeling work \$1,000
+Category / Name Subcategory or Type Description Purpose Gen. Ineli gible % Bene fits # FTE Class ified Staff? \$ Amount Personnel Adam Kay Project Leader (1-3) 8% 0.4 \$44,500 Postdoctoral This postdoc will help implement the development of 35% 1.9 \$175,000 researcher 1 test beds on corporate campuses and assess their ecological and economic impact (Activity 1), and will assist on statewide modeling work (Activity 2) Postdoctoral This postdoc will help lead survey development, 35% 1.5 \$138,000 researcher 2 distribution, analysis, and dissemination/outreach activities (Activity 3) Undergraduate Assist in field sampling (Activity 1) and survey work 8% 0.42 \$16,167 researcher 1 (Activity 3) Undergraduate researcher 2 Assist in field sampling (Activity 1) and survey work (Activity 3) 8% 0.42 \$16,167 Undergraduate Assist in field sampling (Activity 1) and survey work 8% 0.42 \$16,166 researcher 3 (Activity 3) 070 0.42 J10,100 Tesearcher s Sub \$406,000 Total Contracts and Services University of Minnesota Subaward The UMN will provide help with bee identification (project personnel Elaine Evans, 0.15FTE/yr), with statewide modeling efforts (project personnel Lingling Liu, 0.3FTE/yr), and with oversight of all aspects of survey work (project personnel Michael Barnes, 0.18 FTE/yr) 1.26 \$113,000 Sub Total \$113,000 Equipment, Tools, and Supplies Tools and Supplies Seeds and other supplies for experimental lawn establishment These will include seed mixes and all other materials needed for experimental lawn establishment on corporate campuses \$4,000 Tools and Supplies Software Stata software for survey work and other software license needs for modeling work \$1,000

-Tools and Incentives for surveys Raffle drawings for gift cards to \$8,000

-Supplies incentivize survey participation , -,

-Sub \$13,000

-Total
+Sub Total \$5,000

-Capital

-Expenditures
+Capital Expenditures

-Sub -
+Sub Total -

-Total

-Acquisitions

-and

-Stewardship
+Acquisitions and Stewardship

-Sub -
+Sub Total -

-Total

-Travel In
+Travel In Minnesota

-Minnesota

-Miles/ Meals/ Car travel to 8 corporate campuses.
-We estimate 95 These trips will be mostly for site \$5,000

-Lodging miles each way (190 miles round trip) for a single establishment and field sampling, but

-vehicle with 2-4 passengers.
-We use federal mileage also for initiating survey work

-rate of \$0.67/mile.
-Three trips in year 1 and two trips

-in year 2
+Miles/ Meals/ Lodging Car travel to 8 corporate campuses.
+We estimate 95 miles each way (190 miles round trip) for a single vehicle with 2-4 passengers.
+We use federal mileage rate of \$0.67/mile.
+Three trips in year 1 and two trips in year 2 These trips will be mostly for site establishment and field sampling, but also for initiating survey work \$5,000

-Sub \$5,000
+Sub Total \$5,000

-Total

-Travel Outside
+Travel Outside Minnesota

-Minnesota

-Sub -
+Sub Total -

-Total

-Printing and
+Printing and Publication

-Publication

-Printing Signage for experimental gardens To advertise the benefits of bee lawn \$5,000
+Printing Signage for experimental gardens To advertise the benefits of bee lawn transformation to corporate employees and managers \$5,000

-transformation to corporate

-employees and managers

-Publication Website development Allow for the development of QR \$5,000

-codes to bring visitors to online

-resources about the project
+Publication Website development Allow for the development of QR codes to bring visitors to online resources about the project \$5,000

-Sub \$10,000
+Sub Total \$10,000

-Total

-Other

-Expenses
+Other Expenses

-Sub -
+Incentives for surveys Raffle drawings for gift cards to incentivize survey participation \$8,000

-Total
+Sub Total \$8,000

-Grand \$591,000
+Grand Total \$547,000

-Total , , , , , ,